How does the deportation procedure work in Germany?

 The Immigration Office coordinates deportations.
 In the first step, the staff check whether there is a deportation obstacle, e.g. whether you are able to travel or have a passport.
 If nothing impedes the deportation, the Immigration Office sets a date for the deportation.
 The exact date, however, is usually not communicated to the person whose deportation is being planned.
 Many deportations take place at night hours.
 The state police will pick you up in your flat or accommodation centre and take you to the airport, where you will be handed over to the Federal Police.
 The Federal Police will then take you on-board and accompany you during the flight out of Germany.
 In principle, deportations take place by normal passenger flights.
 Sometimes, however, aircraft are chartered just for deportation.
 If the Immigration Office suspects that you want to prevent your deportation, for instance, by going into hiding, you may be taken into custody for a few days before the deportation ("Ausreisegewahrsam") or be placed in a deportation detention centre for months until your deportation is organised ("Abschiebungshaft").

 If the Immigration Office believes that you want to prevent your deportation, you may be placed in a deportation detention centre.
 The authorities, however, need to justify such a decision by presenting specific evidence, e.g. changing the place of residence without informing the Immigration Office counts as a legitimate reason here.
 In this case, the Immigration Office assumes that you to want to go into hiding.
 Before you can be placed in a detention centre, there must be a court hearing where the judge gives you the chance to defend yourself and then decides whether the immigration authorities' application to place you in a detention centre is legitimate.
 You can also appeal this court's decision.
 Make sure you seek advice from a lawyer.
-Also, Pro Asyl is one of the organisations which can help you in such circumstances.
-Their staff speak German and English and can be reached at +49 (0) 69-242 314 20 and firstname.lastname@example.org.
+You can also seek help from Pro Asyl or other counselling centres.
+To find a counselling centre nearby, visit our Local Information page.
+You can enter the name of your city and search for asylum, residence and legal advice service in your area.

 Certain conditions must be met before the Immigration Office can place an individual in a deportation detention centre: